Prat13k/Python-Mini-Projects/README.md

 In this project i have written a python programme of Hangman Game.

 ###### Image to PDF Converter :
-In this project i have written a python programme to Convert image file into PDF file
+In this project i have written a python programme to Convert image file into PDF file.

 ###### Language Translator :
-In this project i have written a python programme to translate from one language to another
+In this project i have written a python programme to translate from one language to another.

 ###### Plagirism Detector :
-In this project i have written a python programme to detect plagirism in any file
+In this project i have written a python programme to detect plagirism in any text or pdf file.

 ###### QR Generetor :
-In this project i have written a python programme through which we can develop QR code
+In this project i have written a python programme through which we can develop QR codes.

 ###### URL Shortner :
 In this project i used python to shorten the URL.